devnatres/DashProject/README.md

 Each level consists in a top-down tiled map where you can freely move the hero looking for enemies (with a simple radar support) to defeat them in a race against time.
 The hero moves teleporting to nearby places.
 He attacks automatically to nearby enemies using swords.

-He can take cover only when he is near to low obstacles.
-There aren't high obstacles, so the hero can be shot if he is not near an obstacle.
+There are high and low obstacles.
+The hero can take cover behind low obstacles only when he is near to them.

 There will be combos and special attacks.